gomorpheus/morpheus-docs/release_notes/current.rst

    - Elasticsearch v5.6 was the previous version used by |morpheus|.
 Please refer to Elasticsearch Upgrade Documentation for upgrade instructions.
   .. important:: Elasticsearch 7.x is required for v4.1.2+.
 Running |morpheus| v4.1.2 with Elasticsearch 5.x or 6.x is NOT supported."

+Appliance: Redis removed
+  Redis dependency has been removed for security enhancements.
+Redis is no longer installed or required.

+Appliance: Nginx now defaults to ``tls 1.2`` only
+  The default Nginx config removes support for tls 1.0 and 1.1.
+   - Some older OS's such as CentOS 6 will not be able to install the |morpheus| Agent or communicate with the Appliance without updating the image or configuring nginx to allow lower tls versions via morpheus.rb config.
+   - Windows versions such as Windows 2008 require .net 4.5 minimum

 Azure: CSP and EA price sync
   Azure EA (enterprise agreement) and CSP (Cloud Solution Provider) pricing support added.
    - ACCOUNT TYPE field added to Azure Cloud settings, with Standard, EA and CSP options.† The Account Type selection determines what prices are synced to |morpheus|.
 Standard is Default and the same prices synced in earlier versions.